makrai/notes/butt09-case-in-lfg.md

   * no connection between a-structural information and case marking
     * in contrast to Zaenen+ on Icelandic
-* The next section introduces a model of case within LFG that assumes a complex interaction between a-structure, GFs and case marking.
+* The next section introduces a model of case within LFG that assumes a complex interaction between a-structure, GFs and case marking

 ## 4.2 Differential Case Theory 10